 Plastic in clothes packaging is bad for the environment, so we simply don't use it.
-Instead, we use 100% FSC-certified recycled carton boxes, paper bands and mailers.
-Our The ink used for printing is non-toxic and does not hinder the recycling of the packaging materials.
+Instead, we use easily recycleable bags, stickers and mailers made from paper.
+The ink used for printing is non-toxic and does not hinder the recycling of the packaging materials.

 We don’t wrap your swimmers in poly bags, or any other unneccesary packaging, to keep freight weight and the use of materials as low as possible.